 Reading Time: 2 minutes

-Meetings are largely perceived as boring, lengthy and largely unproductive but it does not have to be this way.
-Asking the right types of questions can prove extremely useful for obtaining insight, encouraging introspection and making decisions that progress a project, department or the entire organization forward.
+Meetings are primarily perceived as tedious, lengthy, and largely unproductive, but it does not have to be this way.
+Asking the right types of questions can prove extremely useful for obtaining insight, encouraging introspection, and making informed decisions that advance a project, department, or the entire organization.

 Before you begin to think about the specific questions, make sure they are all open-ended.
-Open-ended questions are ideal because they are exploratory in nature and drive the sharing of information.
-You can learn much more from this type of question than you can from close-ended ones.
+Open-ended questions are ideal because they are exploratory and drive the sharing of information.
+You can learn much more from this type of question than you can from closed-ended ones.

 Certain types of open-ended questions will lead to more effective meetings.
 Keep reading to learn more.